qiime2/cancer-microbiome-intervention-tutorial/book/tutorial-1/07-filtering.md

 ```

 We'll next obtain a much larger feature table representing all of the samples
-included in the ({cite:t}`liao-data-2021`) dataset.
+included in the ({cite}`liao-data-2021`) dataset.
 These would take too much
-time to denoise in this course, so we'll start with the feature table and
+time to denoise in this course, so we'll start with the feature table,
-sequences provided by the authors and filter to samples that we'll use for our
+sequences, and metadata provided by the authors and filter to samples that
-analyses.
-If you'd like to perform other experiments with this feature table,
+we'll use for our analyses.
+If you'd like to perform other experiments with
-you can do that using the full feature table or a subset that you define by
+this feature table, you can do that using the full feature table or a subset
-filtering.
+that you define by filtering.

 ## Access the data